padogrid/bundle-hazelcast-5-cluster-wan-app-grafana/README.md

 2. Configure and restart Prometheus to scrape the new cluster metrics.
 3. Update the Grafana dashboard templates to include the new cluster.
 4. Re-import the dashboard templates to Grafana.

+### Deleting a cluster

+Deleting a Hazelcast cluster requires the following steps.

+1. Stop and remove the cluster from the workspace by executing `stop-cluster` and `remove_cluster`, respectively.
+1. Remove the cluster entry identified by the `job_name` attribute in the Prometheus configuration file.
+1. Update the Grafana dashboard templates to execlude the deleted cluster.
+1. Re-import the dashboard templates to Grafana.

+### Example: Add a new cluster

 1. The following command create a cluster named, `myhz3` with the starting port number 6001.